 NOTE: The deadlines listed above refer to regular, full-term classes only.
 Other offered courses have varying deadlines posted at the lobby of the Admissions & Records office, Building 2000.
-You will also find deadlines on "MyGCC" or ask your instructor.
+You will also find deadlines on "MyGCC" or ask your instructor, as necessary and appropriate.
 Please visit the college's website, www.guamcc.edu, for deadline changes and other announcements.